Practical Advice about Malaria Prevention for Visitors to Uganda

 Malarone has proven to be the best and the most expensive medicine.
 Generic Malarone can be prescribed at a lower price.

 Mefloquine or Lariam may also be prescribed.
 It, however, has many side effects, such as violent nightmares.
 A suitable alternative is doxycycline, an antibiotic that is also inexpensive.
-The negative side of doxycycline is that it makes you sensitive to the sun, which means you can get a sunburn quickly.
+The negative side of doxycycline is that it makes you sensitive to the sun, which means you can get sunburned quickly.

 Use a good Mosquito Insect Repellent: